wouterdebie/i2cssh/README.md

 Use a specific iTerm profile

-### -2, --iterm2

-Use iTerm2.app instead of iTerm.app

-### -i, --itermname NAME

-Name of the application to use (default: iTerm).
-It happens sometimes iTerm isn't called iTerm.
-Use this parameter to override what app i2cssh interacts with.

 ### -f, --file

 Will read nodes from a file.
 These will be added to any hosts specified on the command line or in the config